ghostessrider/libp2p-large-msg-handler/README.md

 ## Design Rationale

-Standard P2P implementations often struggle with memory management when messages get large. [cite_start]By implementing Byzantine-resistant guards and SAR-specific indexing, this PoC demonstrates a path toward a "Candidate Recommendation" status for the Gossipsub 1.4 spec[cite: 10, 12].
-It prioritizes system-level efficiency—a mindset shaped by my background in computer architecture and hardware-software interfacing.
+Standard P2P implementations often struggle with memory management when messages get large. [cite_start]By implementing Byzantine-resistant guards and SAR-specific indexing, this PoC demonstrates a path for the Gossipsub 1.4 spec[cite: 10, 12].
+It prioritizes system-level efficiency a mindset shaped by my background in computer architecture and hardware-software interfacing.

 ## Usage